Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 Legend has it that the organ at St. Nicholas Church had fallen into disrepair; some say mice had chewed through its inner workings, prompting Gruber to compose the melody for guitar accompaniment.
 On Christmas Eve in 1818, Stille Nacht, Heilige Nacht was performed for the very first time in Oberndorf’s humble church.

 Years later, in 1836, the organ builder who had repaired the church’s instrument took a forgotten copy of the song with him.
-The melody found its way into the repertoire of Tyrolean folk ensembles, including the famed Zillertal singers, who introduced it on their international tours.
+The melody entered the repertoire of Tyrolean folk ensembles, including the famed Zillertal singers, who introduced it on their international tours.

 Over time, the song was assumed to be anonymous folk music.
 Only decades later did the world discover the true authors: Joseph Mohr and Franz Xaver Gruber.